 It is essential for companies to make necessary changes to make their business thrive at a given time.
 This is especially applicable during the times of digital transformation.

 An IT strategy provides a clear picture for companies to see what technological changes they need to make to reach their business goals.
 It provides insights into how can certain improvements affect the overall business.

 For example, if companies have easily accessible remote work options, then they can be more flexible with their employees and offer them to work from anywhere in the world.
-In this case, it is important to understand technological programs like VPN to make sure that your network is safe anywhere your employees go.
+In this case, it is important to understand technological programs like VPN and firewalls to make sure that your network is safe anywhere your employees go.

 Planning the IT strategy can help company executives identify what technology is at risk and which hardware they should replace to support their business growth.
 This helps to understand the budgeting behind the process.

 For example, servers can be a very important infrastructure for companies, and it can be expensive to maintain them.
 Having it all planned will help businesses make this process more cost-effective and affordable.

 Every single business carries some risk.
 IT strategy can help business owners and executives identify those risks in the most effective way possible.